Understanding your health

 • Bishop J, Klepps S, Lo IK, Bird J, Gladstone JN, Flatow EL.
 Cuff integrity after arthroscopic versus open rotator cuff repair: a prospective study.
 J Shoulder Elbow Surg.
 2006;15(3):290-9.

-• Collin P, Matsumura N, Lädermann A, Denard PJ, Walch G. Relationship between massive chronic rotator cuff tear pattern and loss of active shoulder range of motion.
+• Collin P, Matsumura N, Lädermann A, Denard PJ, Walch G. Relationship between massive chronic rotator cuff tear patterns and loss of active shoulder range of motion.
 J Shoulder Elbow Surg.
 2014;23(8):1195-202.

-• Keener JD, Galatz LM, Stobbs-Cucchi G, Patton R, Yamaguchi K. Rehabilitation following arthroscopic rotator cuff repair: a prospective randomized trial of immobilization compared with early motion.
+• Keener JD, Galatz LM, Stobbs-Cucchi G, Patton R, Yamaguchi K. Rehabilitation following arthroscopic rotator cuff repair: a prospective randomized trial comparing immobilization with early motion.
 J Bone Joint Surg Am.
 2014;96(1):11-9.

 • Dubois B, Esculier JF.
 Soft-tissue injuries simply need PEACE and LOVE.
 Br J Sports Med.
 2020;54(2):72-3.